May 20, 2022

 What You Need to Do Before You Build Your Online Store

-To build an eCommerce website you’re going to need a domain name and web hosting.
-If you don’t know what you’re going to sell, then you might want to buy a domain a bit later.
+To build an eCommerce website from scratch, you’re going to need a domain name and web hosting.
+If you don’t know what you’re going to sell, then you might want to perform a domain name search a bit later.
 But, keep this section in mind once you’ve thought of the perfect name.

 There are many options for building an online store.
 For example, using services like Shopify and Wix is quite a common pick.
 Or, you can take the self-hosted approach and build out your site using WooCommerce or a similar eCommerce platform.